-Assets, Liabilities and Fund Balance / Net Position (Deficit) (Continued) Other Post Employment Benefit (OPEB) Plan:
+Other Post Employment Benefit (OPEB) Plan:

 AHS participates in the Health Care Trust Fund (HCTF), a cost-sharing multiple-employer defined benefit OPEB fund administered by the Public Employees' Retirement Association of Colorado ("PERA").
-The net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, OPEB expense, information about the fiduciary net position and additions to/deductions from the fiduciary net position of the HCTF have been determined using the economic resources measurement focus and the accrual basis of accounting.
+The net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, OPEB expense, information about the fiduciary net position (FNP) and additions to/deductions from the FNP of the HCTF have been determined using the economic resources measurement focus and the accrual basis of accounting.
 For this purpose, benefits paid on behalf of health care participants are recognized when due and/or payable in accordance with the benefit terms.
 Investments are reported at fair value.